 Provide additional information.
 There are a number of organizations that will gladly assist our efforts to protect our young people, several of which are listed below.
 Feel free to give these names, numbers and addresses to parents and volunteers, as well as kids.

 National Center for Missing and Exploited Children

-2101 Wilson Boulevard Arlington, VA 22201-3052 800-843-5678 us.missingkids.com
+2101 Wilson Boulevard Arlington, VA 22201-3052 800-THE-LOST (843-5678) missingkids.com SafetoCompete.org

 National Children's Advocacy Center